Rick Dickinson

-Rick Dickinson (c.
-1957 – 24 April 2018) was a British industrial designer who developed pioneering computer designs in the 1980s.
+Rick Dickinson (11 August 1955 – 24 April 2018) was a British industrial designer who developed pioneering computer designs in the 1980s.
 Notable examples of his design work include the ZX81 case and touch-sensitive keyboard and the ZX Spectrum's rubber keyboard.

 Early life

 Dickinson graduated from Newcastle Polytechnic in 1979 with a First Class Bachelor of Arts honours degree in Design for Industry.
 The "Design for Industry" degree was the first of its kind, formerly a three-year "Industrial Design" degree.
 The new course, with two additional terms for industrial placements, extended the degree to four years and popularised the term "sandwich course".

 Sinclair

 Dickinson joined Sir Clive Sinclair's Sinclair Research Ltd in December 1979, replacing John Pemberton who was leaving Sinclair to head up a new design centre for ITT in Harlow.
 Sinclair Research offices were at 6 Kings Parade, Cambridge.

 Dickinson was the in-house industrial designer of Sinclair Research Ltd. He saw John Pemberton's design for the ZX80 case through to completion and designed a memory expansion.
 He went on to design the ZX81, including its touch-sensitive keyboard, a "clear step forward" in home computer design.
 In the rubber keyboard for the ZX Spectrum, he replaced the hundreds of components of a conventional keyboard with a design using "maybe four or five moving parts".
 Along with its colour display, engineered by Richard Altwasser, and commercialisation by Sir Clive Sinclair, the Spectrum popularised home computing, coding and gaming.
 Dickinson also designed the TV80 casing and Sinclair QL.

 The ZX81 won a British Design Council award in 1981.
 It won a Haus Industrieform award and is in a permanent collection in Essen.
 The Sinclair QL won an Italian design award at the Smau Industrial Design Award.